renovatebot/renovate/website/docs/configuration-options.md

 ## fileMatch

+## gitlabci

+Add to this configuration setting if you need to override any of the GitLab CI default settings.
+Use the `docker` config object instead if you wish for configuration to apply across all Docker-related package managers.

 ## group

 The default configuration for groups are essentially internal to Renovate and you normally shouldn't need to modify them.
 However, you may choose to _add_ settings to any group by defining your own `group` configuration object.